Ognian/sdmon/readme.md

 This program reads out the health data of *some* industrial grade SD Cards.
 Unfortunately there is no standard way of doing this.
 Sdmon uses CMD56 of the SD card specification and currently does this for:
-- Apacer Industrial SD Cards, and some others from branded distributors
+- [Apacer Industrial SD Cards](https://industrial.apacer.com/en-ww/SSD-Industrial-Card/microSD), and some others from branded distributors
-- SanDisk Industrial SD Cards (contributed by William Croft) - work in progress
+-  [SanDisk Industrial SD Cards](https://documents.westerndigital.com/content/dam/doc-library/en_us/assets/public/western-digital/product/embedded-flash/product-brief/product-brief-western-digital-industrial-sd-microsd.pdf) (code contributed by William Croft)

+Although some of the above cards have been tested, there is no guarantee that a particular card of the above manufacturers will work.

-The output is JSON so that it can be parsed easier in applications using sdmon.
+The output of the program is JSON so that it can be parsed easier in applications using sdmon.

 ## Installation
 ### Released Version